Update in 2019: Add things to do in Penang map and update accommodation detail. The article was originally posted on 05 June 2016.

 Keep in mind that this is just a suggested daily budget based on my style of traveling, which is leaning more toward the budget side of things.
 If you want to stick to this budget, expect to sleep in dorms, eat out only a few times, and be comfortable using the cheapest and most convenient way of transportation, which often times involves walking.

-It is also fun to always be observant and keep an eye out for these street art when you are exploring Georgetown.
+It is also fun to randomly stumbled upon these street arts when exploring George Town.
 You never know what you will find around the corner.

-Some of the street art are just plain out for fun.
+Some of the street arts are just plain out fun.

 Devour your way through Farlim Night Market

-Want to get away from all the tourists in Georgetown?
+Want to get away from all the tourists in George Town?
 Look no further.
-This night market is the biggest night market in Penang and is located in the heart of the island where no tourist go.
+Farlim Night Market is the biggest night market in Penang and is located in the heart of the island where no tourist go.
 The night market is massive with hundreds of street food stalls for you to indulge yourself in.

 Do what I did and buy a bunch of food from every stall you want to try and find a place to sit and eat them all like wild animals with your friends.